-2020 NEO Compensation Program
+2022 NEO Compensation Program and Components

 The Committee annually reviews and approves the form, timing, and amount of compensation for all of our executive officers, including those who are ultimately reported as NEOs, and makes recommendations to the Independent Directors for final approval.
-The Committee takes into account each NEO's historical performance, individual roles and responsibilities, and contributions expected from each NEO in the future as well as the recommendations of the CEO, including his assessment of each NEO's performance.
-In January 2020, the Committee and the Independent Directors approved the 2020 compensation program, which is designed to be consistent with the Company's pay-for-performance philosophy.
+The Committee takes into account each NEO's historical performance, individual roles and responsibilities, contributions expected from each NEO in the future as well as the recommendations of the CEO, including his assessment of each NEO's performance.
+In February 2022, the Committee and the Independent Directors approved the 2022 compensation program, which is designed to be consistent with the Company's pay-for-performance philosophy.

-Based on market practices and trends, a review of peer comparator information and in response to stockholder feedback, beginning with the 2018 performance year, NEO total target compensation is composed of 20% base salary, 25% cash incentive opportunity, and 55% long-term incentive opportunity, which will consist of performance shares and stock-settled RSUs as determined by the Committee.
+Based on market practices and trends, a review of peer comparator information and in response to stockholder feedback, NEO total target compensation is composed of 20% base salary, 25% cash incentive opportunity, and 55% long-term incentive opportunity, which will consist of performance shares and stock-settled RSUs as determined by the Committee.
 The Committee believes that this pay mix balances stockholder interests while effectively rewarding and motivating key talent.

-For the 2020 performance year, the NEOs received a mix of approximately 45% cash and 55% equity-based compensation as follows: cash salary, determined at the beginning of the performance year; and a cash incentive and long-term incentive awards, determined following the end of the performance year based on the Committee's evaluation of Company and individual performance during the past year.
-The long-term incentive awards granted for the 2020 performance year consisted of performance shares (approximately 30% of total target compensation) and stock-settled RSUs (generally 25% of total target compensation).
+For the 2022 performance year, the NEOs received a mix of approximately 49% cash and 51% equity-based compensation as follows: cash salary, determined at the beginning of the performance year; and a cash incentive and long-term incentive awards, determined following the end of the performance year based on the Committee's evaluation of Company and individual performance during the past year.
+The long-term incentive awards granted for the 2022 performance year consisted of performance shares (approximately 28% of total awarded compensation) and stock-settled RSUs (generally 23% of total awarded compensation).
 All of the equity awards vest over a three-year period.
-The terms of the performance share awards are substantially similar to the terms of the Financial

-Performance Share awards granted to our CEO in 2020, as described earlier under "Performance Share Awards" beginning on page 68.
-The table below summarizes the NEO compensation program that the Committee and the Independent Directors approved for the 2020 performance year.
+The terms of the performance share awards are substantially similar to the terms of the Financial Performance Share awards granted to our CEO in 2022, as described earlier under "Performance Share Awards" beginning on page 93.
+The table below summarizes the NEO compensation program that the Committee and the Independent Directors approved for the 2022 performance year.